 Review Cover When Partners Join or Leave

 Changes in partnership structure affect your insurance.
 New partners bring their own risk profiles and practice areas.
-Departing partners may need run-off cover for work done while at the firm.
+Departing partners may need run-off cover for work completed while at the firm.
 Notify your insurer of all partnership changes promptly.

 6

-Consider Separate Cyber Cover for Trust Accounts
+Arrange Specific Cyber Cover for Trust Accounts

 Frequently Asked Questions